Writing Center FAQ – for Faculty and Administration – August 2016

 Q: How do students make appointments?

 A: The best way for students to make appointments is online.
-They can do this by going to the Writing Center webpage at www.easternct.edu/writingcenter/.
-They will need to go to the site, register and set up a password for themselves before they can log in (but the system walks them through this—it’s easy to do).
-The system will send them e-mail messages reminding them of their appointments.
-Because the system was upgraded over the summer, any students who have used the Writing Center before will have to re-register.
+They can do this by going to GradesFirst and signing in with their Eastern username and password.
+The system can send them e-mail messages and texts reminding them of their appointments.
 Another way for students to make appointments is by dropping in to the Writing Center or by calling 465-0382.
 There is no Writing Center secretary or regular UA to answer that phone—if one of the tutors is free, he or she can set up an appointment for the student.
 If the student gets voicemail, he or she should leave contact information and a tutor will call him or her back.
-NOTE WELL: Student appointment requests made to me directly by phone or e-mail will not be returned.
+Student appointment requests made to me directly by phone or e-mail will not be returned.

 Q: How long are tutoring sessions?